 (b) chemical biology - tools to understand molecular mechanisms of neurodegeneration.
 We apply our chemical expertise to develop reagents and strategies to dissect the underlying pathological processes involved in Alzheimer's disease, FTD and other tauopathies.

 Click on the links below to learn more about our ongoing research:

-We have developed a collection of catalytic methods, broadly defined as the glycosyl cross-coupling, that allows for a stereoretentive (as opposed to stereoinvertive) installation of glycosidic bonds.
+We have developed a collection of catalytic methods, broadly defined as the glycosyl cross-coupling, that allow for a stereoretentive (as opposed to stereoinvertive) installation of glycosidic bonds.
 This departure from established mechanistic paradigms in carbohydrate synthesis opens opportunities for predictable and programmable introduction of glycosides in a broad collection of substrates.
-Our technology is operational for any saccharide supplied in any anomeric configuration.
+Our technology is operational for any saccharide supplied in both anomeric configurations.
 We have been able to demonstrate the generality of the cross-coupling technology in reactions with free saccharides as well as complex oligosaccharides.
 We are currently pursuing applications focused on chemical synthesis of bioactive glycoconjugates, bioconjugation, and protein engineering.

 Thiopeptides are post-translationally modified peptides with potent anti-bacterial activities but unrealized clinical potential.
 We have developed a general approach to access selected members of this family.
 Our approach capitalizes on cyclodehydration of cysteine residues using a novel molybdenum-based catalyst or cyclic phosphonium anhydrides.
 With these methods in hand, we were able to complete total syntheses of representative thiopeptide antibiotics and study their biological properties.